Sunday Arrival Process

 2:30 – 5:00 Medical Rechecks, Swim Tests, Camp Tour, and Photos

-- Send one leader to the camp office with a new roster (if any changes were made), a troop check (if any money is owed) and a copy of your Tour Permit and proof of insurance.
+- Send one leader to the camp office with a new roster (if any changes were made), a troop head count (youth total and adult total at camp), a troop check (if any money is owed) and a copy of your Tour and Activity Plan (just print it off after you complete it online).

 - Please leave medical forms in campsite with the camp staff site manager.